ITVS Open Call Frequently Asked Questions

 Q: Is there a submission fee to apply to Open Call?

-A: No, there is no submission fee required to apply to any of ITVS's funding initiatives.
+A: No, there is no submission fee required to apply to any of ITVS' funding initiatives.

 Q: How will I know if ITVS has received my proposal?

-Q. Can I provide project updates after my application is submitted?
+Q: Can I provide project updates or update my application after it is submitted?

 Q: When can Open Call applicants expect to hear a status update on their application?

 A: Applicants will be notified if they will be advancing to Panel Review within 12 weeks after the application window closes.
-Those advancing to panel will be notified of final determinations 20 weeks after the application window closes.
-All applicants will be notified in writing via email of funding decisions.
+Those advancing to Panel will be notified of final determinations 20 weeks after the application window closes.
+All applicants will be notified via email of funding decisions.

 Q: Will ITVS provide feedback if my project is not funded?

 A: All projects that advance to Panel Review will receive feedback.
-Projects that do not advance beyond the reader review may receive feedback dependent on staff capacity.
-All decisions by ITVS regarding funding and the application process are final and are not subject to appeal.
-Click to read more.
+Projects that do not advance beyond Reader Review may receive feedback dependent on staff capacity.